Aryan-any/Expert-Knowledge-Worker/README.md

 * ✅ Integrated with **Ollama** (to run local LLMs like LLaMA, Mistral) for offline/private model use
 * ✅ Also supports **OpenAI API** (GPT-3.5 / GPT-4) for cloud-based inference
 * ✅ Uses **Retrieval-Augmented Generation (RAG)** to search internal knowledge before generating answers
-* ✅ Developed and tested in **Jupyter Lab** for iterative development and demonstration
+* ✅ Developed and tested in **Jupyter Lab** for iterative development and demonstration and Gradio for a live UI demo

 ---